 - The gray wolf Canis lupus is a member of the genus Canis.
 This genus also includes wolves, jackals and coyotes.

-Members of the same species are able to reproduce and create fertile offspring.
+Members of the same species are able to reproduce and create fertile offspring (i.e. their babies can also have babies of their own).

-- The gray wolf has a large number of subspecies, which include the Eurasian wolf, Arctic wolf, Northwestern wolf, dingo and domestic dog.
+- The gray wolf has a large number of subspecies.
+These include the Eurasian wolf, Arctic wolf, Northwestern wolf, dingo and domestic dog.

-- For many years, the domestic dog has been selectively bred by man.
-As a result of this, it differs considerably in size and appearance.
-Most animal subspecies look more alike!
+- For many years, the domestic dog has been selectively bred by man for different roles.
+As a result of this, there can be a large variation in size and appearance between different dogs – despite their being in the same subspecies.
+Usually, animal subspecies look very similar to each other!

 Animal Classification Examples Chart